sclaussen/fourfours/README.md

 Here are some of the output files for each rule set.
 Here's what each link means:
 - `Solutions: 10 shortest + 10 longest`: The 10 shortest and the 10
-  longest solutions for each number between 0 and 1000.
+  longest solutions for each solution between 0 and 1000.
 Note that if the number of solutions is <= 20 the combination of the 10 shortest and 10 longest will contain duplicates.

-- `Solution count`: For each number 0 to 1000, the total number of solutions found.
+- `Solution count`: For each solution 0 to 1000, the total number of solutions found.

 - `Solution count sorted`: The count of solutions found from 0 to 1000